Redemption for Matilda’s Garden

 My mind is full but my words are empty.

-When I think of the devastation of these particular weeds, I can only see the sweet face of Matilda, the young 10 year old child of the recent attacks on Jews in Australia.
+I can only see the sweet face of Matilda, the young 10 year old child of the recent attacks on Jews in Australia.
 I decided to write this little blog in Matilda’s honor.
 A garden of redemption for this beautiful child.
-Perhaps it will ignite a fire for redemption in your garden, and in other gardens around the world.
-There is no longer a time to coexist with aggressive weeds.
-It is time to protect the “Matilda”s in your garden.
+Perhaps it will ignite a fire for redemption in your garden.

 Redemption happens when we become aware, keenly aware, of an environment that has become hostile to anything that is good and pure.
 The world tells us that “good and pure” is objective, but killing an innocent child is not.
 There is no explanation for that horrific, disgusting act of brutality.
 What kind of god (notice the lower case g) would call the action of that?
 Not the Lord of Heaven.
 It’s time to redeem.
 It is time to stand up against what is wrong and protect what is good.

-I have spend many years redeeming my little “garden of Eden” at the studio.
+I have spent many years redeeming my little “garden of Eden” at the studio.
 I have spent endless hours pulling out trash, rock, rubbish, thorns and stickers out of the earth.
+My “weed bouquet” in the picture above is a daily thing!
 Why?
 To protect the native plants.
 To bring beauty and hope to a lost world.
 To pull out the aggressive plants that choke out the flowers.
 I, the gardener, have chosen to redeem the land and not to take a blind eye to the weed aggressors.
 It is hard work.
 Every single day.
-I can’t just choose to “not see” the weeds, nor am I going to defend the weed and it’s’ growth.
+I can’t just choose to “not see” the weeds, nor am I going to defend the weed and its’ growth.

 The gardener knows the heart of the plant by its fruit.
 Overtaking cherished flowers is simply not good fruit, no matter how you try to explain it away.
 Weeds are bullies and invaders of a peaceful garden.
 I work to redeem the land at all cost.
 I stand up for my flowers, in pursuit of an oasis where all the bees, butterflies, bulb, flowers and children can live in harmony.